Rebrands Company from Pilosa, adds Top Execs to Scale and Add Momentum to Commercial Efforts.

 Molecula is a Data Virtualization company that enables humans and machines to make better decisions.
-Enterprises trust Molecula’s Data Virtualization platform to enable instantaneous, secure access to large, fragmented, and geographically dispersed datasets to support the most demanding Advanced Analytics and Machine Learning workloads.
-Built on Pilosa, the open source project, their core technology has been used by over 1,800 organizations globally and provides a novel way to make data AI ready.
+Enterprises trust Molecula’s modern, zero-copy approach to Data Virtualization to enable instantaneous, secure access to their large, fragmented, and geographically dispersed datasets, to support the most demanding Advanced Analytics, Machine Learning, and IoT workloads.
+Built on its open-source offering, Pilosa, Molecula’s technology has been used by thousands of organizations globally to provide fast and unified data access without copying, moving, federating, or caching data.

-Molecula is headquartered in Austin, Texas, and was founded in 2017 with a commitment to building community-driven, software that unlocks the full power of AI.
+Molecula is headquartered in Austin, Texas, and was founded in 2017, with a commitment to building community-driven software that unlocks the full power of data.